holdex/whitepaper/README.md

 ### The `HLDX` token: protocol tokenomics

-Using continuous emissions, during the first year, we will issue 1,000,000 $HLDX and distribute it as follows:
+Using continuous emissions and a *genesis distribution* lasting one year, the protocol will issue 1,000,000 $HLDX and distribute it as follows:

 - 5% will be sent to the **development fund** to fund regular operations.
+The development fund reserves the right to conduct one or several public or strategic distribution events (e.g. Liquidity Bootstrapping Pools (LBPs), Initial DEX Offerings (IDOs), strategic investment partnership) to convert this $HLDX into a fee currency or reserve currency to be used for operational liquidity.
-- 10% will be sent to the **smart treasury** (please read this [excellent paper on smart treasuries by Placeholder VC](https://www.placeholder.vc/blog/2020/9/17/stop-burning-tokens-buyback-and-make-instead)), which will operate as:
+- 10% will be used as the genesis to the **smart treasury** (please read this [excellent paper on smart treasuries by Placeholder VC](https://www.placeholder.vc/blog/2020/9/17/stop-burning-tokens-buyback-and-make-instead)), which will operate as:
   - a *liquidity provider of last resort*
   - an *automatic buyback machine*
   - a *token issuance pool* for:
     - a *community incentives fund* to provide for special community incentives programs as determined by governance.
     - an *ecosystem fund* to invite the financing of community proposals that aim to improve the Holdex Protocol.
+- 20% will be distributed directly to contributors as as **contributor mining program**.
+The founding team will single out from the protocol's contributors a number to join or assist the core team by offering them vested grants of `HLDX`.
+All grants will be vested for one year, and the amount will lay solely at the discretion of the founding team.
+A portion of the contributor mining program will be set asides for the genesis `xHLDX` vault, detailed below.
-- 20% will be distributed directly as **community incentives program** to celebrate the protocol's launch
+- 65% will be distributed directly as **protocol rewards** to those who will help bootstrap the protocol's network effects, as follows:
-- 65% will be distributed directly to liquidity providers as a **liquidity mining program** to bootstrap the initial liquidity of the protocol.
-The main mechanism will be via an `ETH`–`HLDX` pool (i.e. the power pool), and although there may be other pools rewarded as part of the program, at no point will the `ETH`–`HLDX` power pool receive less than 50% of the distribution.
+  - 30% to liquidity providers, as a **liquidity mining program** to bootstrap the initial liquidity of the protocol.
+The main mechanism will be via an `ETH`–`HLDX` pool (i.e. the power pool), however governance may determine other pools to reward.
+  - 20% to incentivizers, as an **incentivizer mining program** to directly reward to those who anchor real value into the protocol by providing `ki`-swappable token rewards (i.e. creating `xERC20` vaults).
+  - 15% to referrers, as a **referral mining program** whereby a referrer gets a matching amount of $HLDX for each referral he brings that earns $HLDX within the incentive systems.

 The Holdex Protocol will collect protocol fees as set by governance.
-For example, at launch, the following fees will be set by default and come with governance controls so the community can vote to adjust them in time:
+For example, at launch, the following fees will be set by default and come with governance controls that can be adjusted later on:
 - a 5% admin fee to *unwrapping* a Holdex-wrapped token in a Holdex vault.
 - a 3% admin fee to *permissioned exchange* transactions.
 - a 1% admin fee to using *convenience functions*.
-The protocol fees will be collected in `ETH` as the native currency and *sent to the smart treasury*, this creates automatic buyback pressure by default.
-The smart treasury is controlled by governance so any use of the treasury funds for payments or direct transfers to say, `HLDX` power pool LPs, shall be approved by governance.
+The protocol fees will be collected in `ETH` as the native fee currency and (i) *sent to market-buy HLDX to dsitribute as revenue-sharing* and (ii) *sent to the smart treasury*.
+Both these mechanisms creates buyback pressure by default.
+The smart treasury is controlled by governance so any use of the treasury funds for payments or direct transfers to say, the development fund, shall be approved by governance.

 The regular operations to be funded by the `development fund` include:
 - running costs of hosting and operating the protocol